Product Owner vs. Product Manager Exploration

 If you don’t have a good understanding of both roles (whether you are doing both or just interacting with someone doing one of them) you won’t be nearly as effective in leading your team.

-This article discusses some of what we teach in our Agile Excellence for Product Manager and Product owners training course that includes the worldwide-standard certification credential.
+This article discusses some of what we teach in our Agile for Product Manager and Product owners training course that includes the worldwide-standard certification credential.

 Product Owner vs. Product Manager Background